jonovik/cgptoolbox/doc/source/index.rst

    Blue arrows denote functions that generate genotypes or transform them through successive mappings, genotype to parameter to "raw" phenotypes to aggregated phenotypes.
-The surrounding text exemplifies different alternatives for each piece of the pipeline.
-"Virtual experiments" interact with physiological models to generate phenotypes defined by the system's response to external stimuli.
+The surrounding text exemplifies different alternatives for each piece of the pipeline. :ref:`Virtual experiments` interact with physiological models to generate phenotypes defined by the system's response to external stimuli.